Catalog of Mock Stellar Streams in Milky Way-Like Galaxies: Conclusions

 \item We find that the model stream length, width, and proper motions in the MW halo follow power law scalings with galactocentric radius.
 The best-fit slopes for the length and width are $\alpha=-1.8$ and $\alpha=-2.0$, respectively.

 \item We apply mock photometry to our streams and quantify the number of observable stars per stream with \textit{Gaia}, LSST, and \textit{Roman}.
-We find that both LSST and \textit{Roman} should discover hundreds of new streams in the Milky Way.
+We find that both LSST and \textit{Roman} may discover up to hundreds of new streams in the Milky Way.
 In particular, \textit{Roman} will be able to observe stars down to $0.1\Msun$ for the majority of streams.

 \item We make our catalog publicly available as a tool for studying GC streams in MW-like galaxies. \end{itemize}

 The repository for the catalogs is hosted at \href{https://github.com/cholm-hansen/StreamCatalogs}{https://github.com/cholm-hansen/StreamCatalogs}, which contains a description of the catalog and its components, instructions for downloading, and an example notebook showing how to use and perform calculations with it.